milomarten/SCAR-Character-Sheets/README.md

 - Temp HP and Current HP are separate stats, so displaying hp in a token bar will not show the Temp HP.
 Extra Max HP *is* factored into Max HP, so that will display correctly.

 ## Future Enhancements
-- There is no specific spot for Money in the inventory.
-I handle it by setting "Bulk" to be the amount of money, and "Quantity" as 0.
 - Armor section.
 (Armor is currently being heavily edited, so I won't add this until it's stable)
 - Display condensed Attack List on Combat tab?
 - Conditions Block on Combat tab